-To some, an old-fashioned potato gratin is a gratin is a gratin.
+To some, a gratin is a gratin is a gratin.
 We beg to differ.
 There’s quite the indulgent art to slicing the potatoes just the right thickness so as to become perfectly tender, to finding the perfect proportion of heavy cream to cheese, and to ensuring the time in the oven is just right so the surface of the gratin turns just the perfect shade of irresistible golden brown.
 In our opinion, this indulgent version not only defines but embodies the term “old-fashioned potato gratin.”
-Taste and see for yourself.
-Originally published December 15, 2010.–Renee Schettler Rossi
+Taste and experience it for yourself.–Renee Schettler Rossi

 Old-Fashioned Potato Gratin